Video

 Contents

-LET’S TALK ORAL HEALTH: THE BEHAVIORAL CHANGE APPROACH
+LET’S TALK ORAL HEALTH: BEHAVIORAL CHANGE FOR ORAL HEALTH: A PATIENT-CENTERED APPROACH

 Behavioral change as a key pillar for periodontal disease prevention